jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 In summary, to stop relapsing, you have to:

 * Hit a breaking point and have the desire to quit
-* Learn self control and delay gratification
+* Learn self-control and delay gratification
 * Improve your environment so you aren't easily triggered
 * Fix your routine
 * Distract yourself by socializing with good friends

 I hope my perspective will set you up for a new life of long-term sobriety.

 But if there is one important takeaway, it's to never give up on your recovery plan.
-Sobriety made the biggest impact for both my mental health and wellbeing and I encourage you to keep fighting the good fight.
+Sobriety made the biggest impact on both my mental health and well-being and I encourage you to keep fighting the good fight.

-{% include widgets/summary.html id="Vice-breakers-booze" %}
+{% include widgets/summary.html id="The-Freedom-Specialists" %}

 ---